 Bates’ Dining Service has become a model of environmental stewardship, redesigning machinery to conserve both water and energy and diverting a majority of its wastes from the solid waste stream.

-Dining Services diverts over half of its solid waste from the local landfill through a comprehensive management system that includes:
+- Dining Services diverts over half of its solid waste from the local landfill through a comprehensive management system.

 - Traditional recycling of cardboard, glass, tin, plastic and mixed paper